PramitDutta1999/vlm-radiology-evaluation/README.md

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## Acknowledgments

-This project was completed as part of the UNIV*6302: Image Processing course at the University of Guelph under the guidance of Professor Eranga Ukwatta.
+This project was completed as part of the ENGG*6302: Image Processing course at the University of Guelph under the guidance of Professor Eranga Ukwatta.
 Thanks to the AI Enabled Medical Imaging Analysis Lab for their support and resources throughout this work.

-*This project was completed as part of the ENGG*6302 Image Processing course at the University of Guelph.*